Sunday (18th July 2010)

 “But what would you like?
 OH!
 You can’t say, can you!”

 He then dived into the newsagents next to us and burst out with two chunky rolls and a sandwich.
 I couldn’t believe it.
 It turned out he had lived at Amaravati Buddhist Monastery in the late ‘eighties as the retreat manager, and so he knew exactly what I was doing.
 You see, you just never know.

 I then asked where I might eat my meal and he kindly offered to escort me to a park.
 On the way we passed a chip shop.

 He stopped outside it and casually asked, “Would you like some chips, Bhante?”

 Planet Earth juddered to a halt.

 Chips.
 From a chip shop.
 I hadn’t had chips from a chip shop in almost ten years!
-Trying to not betray an inappropriate amount of excitement for a monk I consented.
+I don’t need to tell you my answer.